if-dungeon/I7-Zork/README.md

 # Goals
 * rewrite the latest available version of the original Zork in Inform 7
-* assess the suitability Inform 7 (as implemented in the latest Inform compiler) for rewriting Zork
+* assess the suitability of Inform 7 (as implemented in the latest Inform compiler) for rewriting Zork
 * report problems discovered while using the latest Inform compiler
 # Technical Parameters
 ## Languages